AI-International.jpg

 Simeon E. Baldwin Professor Emeritus of Law

 Peter H. Schuck is the Simeon E. Baldwin Professor Emeritus of Law at Yale Law School, where he has held the chair since 1984.
-He has also served as Deputy Dean.
 His major fields of teaching and research are tort law; immigration, citizenship, and refugee law; groups, diversity, and law; and administrative law.

 Charles F. Southmayd Professor of Law and Professor of Philosophy

 Scott Shapiro is the Charles F. Southmayd Professor of Law and Professor of Philosophy at Yale Law School.
-He joined the Yale Law faculty in July 2008 as a professor of law and philosophy.
+His areas of interest include the philosophy of law, international law, criminal law, cybersecurity and artificial intelligence.

 James J. Silk